openmessaging/benchmark/driver-rabbitmq/README.md

-# Apache Pulsar benchmarks
+# RabbitMQ benchmarks

-This folder houses all of the assets necessary to run benchmarks for [Apache Pulsar](https://pulsar.incubator.apache.org).
+This folder houses all of the assets necessary to run benchmarks for [RabbitMQ](https://www.rabbitmq.com/).
 In order to run these benchmarks, you'll need to:

 * [Create the necessary local artifacts](#creating-local-artifacts)
-* [Stand up a Pulsar cluster](#creating-a-pulsar-cluster-on-amazon-web-services-aws-using-terraform-and-ansible) on Amazon Web Services (which includes a client host for running the benchmarks)
+* [Stand up a RabbitMQ cluster](#creating-a-rabbitmq-cluster-on-amazon-web-services-aws-using-terraform-and-ansible) on Amazon Web Services (which includes a client host for running the benchmarks)
 * [SSH into the client host](#sshing-into-the-client-host)

 ## Creating local artifacts